Whoopi Goldberg Rages At Meghan McCain, Shocking Her ‘View’ Co-Hosts

 Whoopi Goldberg has apparently had it with the interruptions on The View.
-The co-host lashed out at Meghan McCain while she was talking about Donald Trump’s decision to leave Syria, shocking the entire panel with her outrage.
+The co-host lashed out at Meghan McCain while she was talking about Donald Trump’s decision to pull troops out of Syria, shocking the entire panel with her outburst.

 The group was talking about whether or not the president’s decision to remove troops from Syria was wise.
-McCain weighed in on the situation, continuing her week-long opinion on the situation in which she says she believes that the U.S. was going to “abandon our Kurdish allies” in the region when the tensions at the table boiled over, the Decider reported.
+McCain weighed in on the situation, continuing her week-long opinion on it, in which she says she believes that the U.S. was going to “abandon our Kurdish allies” in the region when the tensions at the table boiled over, the Decider reported.

-“These special forces officers are standing and protecting terrorists, ISIS terorrist in jail.
+“These special forces officers are standing and protecting terrorists, [the Islamic state] [terrorist] in jail.
 And now they’re going to be left without American soldiers fighting alongside them,” McCain explained.

-She questioned whether the U.S. had learned from its experiences in the wake of the 9/11 attacks before Sunny Hostin tried to shift the conversation towards the impeachment of Trump, questioning whether the president’s decision and timing was targeted at distracting people from the inquiry.
+She questioned whether the U.S. had learned from its experiences in the wake of the 9/11 attacks before Sunny Hostin tried to shift the conversation towards the impeachment of Trump, questioning whether the president’s decision and timing were targeted at distracting people from the inquiry.

 “I cannot talk about impeachment,” McCain jumped in.